osmosis-labs/osmosis/x/concentrated-liquidity/README.md

 Note, that the current tick of 155 is defined inside the bucket over a range of 100 to 200.

 - `Initialized Tick` - a tick at which LPs can provide liquidity.
-Some ticks cannot be due to tick spacing. `MinCurrentTick` is also an exception due to being 1 tick below `MinInitializedTick`.
+Some ticks cannot be initialized due to tick spacing. `MinCurrentTick` is an exception due to being 1 tick below `MinInitializedTick`.
+Only initialized ticks are crossed during a swap (see "Crossing Tick") for details.

 - `MinInitializedTick` - the minimum tick at which a position can be initialized.
 When this tick is crossed, all liquidity is consumed at the tick ends up on `MinCurrentTick`.
 At that point, there